Pamela Bjorkman: Early life and education

-Bjorkman was born in 1956 and grew up in Parkrose, a neighborhood in Portland, Oregon.
+Bjorkman grew up in Parkrose, a neighborhood in Portland, Oregon.
 She became interested in science in high school and attended Willamette University for one year before transferring to the University of Oregon, where she earned a Bachelor of Arts degree in chemistry.
 As an undergraduate student, Bjorkman completed lab work with Larry Church at Reed College and O. Hayes Griffith at the University of Oregon.

 In 1978, she began her PhD in biochemistry at Harvard University, where she joined the lab of Don Craig Wiley, an American structural biologist whose lab utilized x-ray crystallography.
 Bjorkman received her PhD from Harvard in 1984.
 She stayed on in Wiley's lab in a postdoctoral position where she ultimately solved the first crystal structure of an MHC protein—the HLA-A2 human histocompatibility antigen.
 This work was published in 1987, first at 3.5Å resolution (PDB entry 1HLA) and then refined at 2.6Å (PDB entry 3HLA).